nodejscn/node-api-cn/n-api/object_lifetime_management.md

-As N-API calls are made, handles to objects in the heap for the underlying VM may be returned as `napi_values`.
+As Node-API calls are made, handles to objects in the heap for the underlying VM may be returned as `napi_values`.
 These handles must hold the objects 'live' until they are no longer required by the native code, otherwise the objects could be collected before the native code was